-What are annual contribution limits for a Section 529 Plan?
+What are the annual contribution limits for a Section 529 Plan?

 The contribution amounts are limited to the amount needed to cover the qualified education expenses for the beneficiary.
-Gift tax exclusion limits are $15,000 per donor for 2019.
-If you contribute more than this you will have to file a gift tax return for the year.
+Gift tax exclusion limits are $15,000 per donor for 2020.
+If you contribute more than this amount you will have to file a gift tax return for the year.

 How does a Section 529 Plan differ from a Coverdell Education Savings Account?

-A major difference between a 529 plan account and a Coverdell account has to do with the age limit of these accounts’ beneficiaries.
-Money from a Coverdell account must be used by the time the beneficiary is 30 years old.
+A major difference between a 529 plan account and a Coverdell account is the age limit of these accounts’ beneficiaries.
+Money from a Coverdell account must be used by the time the beneficiary reaches 30 years old.
 There is no age limit for beneficiaries of 529s.
 In both cases, however, the account custodian can designate a new beneficiary without having to pay taxes.

-An individual can be a beneficiary of multiple Coverdell accounts, but only a total of $2,000 can be contributed each year.
+An individual can be a beneficiary of multiple Coverdell accounts, but only a total of $2,000 can be contributed to an account each year.
 An individual can be the beneficiary of multiple 529 plan accounts and only limits set by the state apply.

 A Coverdell account is only available if the parent’s or individual’s annual income is below $110,000 ($220,000 if married filing jointly) where there is no income limit for contributing to a 529 plan.

 The Section 529 Plan program was expanded under the tax reform to allow up to $10,000 a year to be used from a 529 plan to pay K-12 tuition and expenses for public, private, and religious schools.
 Prior to tax reform, only Coverdell Savings Accounts (CSA) could be used for primary and secondary school education.